bliu20/NBA_22-23_Summary/README.md

-# NBA_22-23_Summary
-A summary report on NBA's 2022-23 Regular Season
+# NBA 2022-23 Regular Season Summary

-The purpose is to summarize NBA's team performance during the 2022-23 regular season based on the following metrics:
+The purpose of this project is to summarize NBA's team performance during the 2022-23 regular season based on the following metrics:
   1. Total Wins (and Loss)
   2. Field Goals Made per Game
   3. Rebounds per Game